ericsolner/LIRI-Bot/README.md

     * A preview link of the song from Spotify
     * The album that the song is from

-  * Or if no song is passed through, it will default to *"Florescent Adolescent" by Arctic Monkeys

 3. `node liri.js movie-this <movie name>`